 Matters involving move-away issues, where one parent wants to move with their child out of the county of San Diego, involve legal standards that not all attorneys are well-versed in.
 These issues require a level of knowledge and experience not all family law lawyers possess.
 All of these nuances of child custody and visitation laws are commonly dealt with by Ms. Collier‘s office.

 Serving All of San Diego County & Beyond

-With more than 23 years of experience, Ms. Collier is well-equipped to help you navigate the complexities of the family law system.
+With more than 23 years of experience, our Escondido child custody attorney, Ms. Collier is well-equipped to help you navigate the complexities of the family law system.
 Our firm proudly serves clients throughout the area, including downtown San Diego, Carlsbad, Oceanside, Encinitas, and beyond.